 Limitations and Areas for Future Research

 This article represents findings on one aspect of a wider, exploratory, qualitative research project in an area in which there has been limited research.
-Overall we advocate a set of conversations between a disabled employee, their WPA and the line manager within the organisation, however Further studies of how WPA relationships function would build understanding relating to spatial and social relations in the workplace.
-Creating sustainable changes to the organisation of workplaces cannot be solely reliant on individuals negotiating workplace adjustments, therefore , finding ways in which senior managers in organisations can support these complex relationships is an area for further research.
+Overall we advocate a set of conversations between a disabled employee, their WPA and the line manager within the organisation, however further studies of how WPA relationships function would build understanding relating to spatial and social relations in the workplace.
+Creating sustainable changes to the organisation of workplaces cannot be solely reliant on individuals negotiating workplace adjustments, therefore finding ways in which senior managers in organisations can support these complex relationships is an area for further research.
 The impact of different models of funding and employment of WPAs might also be usefully explored.
 In this project, funding sources included the Access to Work grant, eligibility for NHS Continuing Care and, for one self-employed person, adding the cost to work tenders.
 Christensen (2012) suggests that models of PA employment in home settings can affect the types of assistance relationships that develop.
 While the sample in this study included different WPA employment models (direct employment by the disabled person, or by their employer, or use of an agency) the numbers are too small to draw firm conclusions about their impact.

 Conclusion